Recycling for the Community

 - Plastic grocery bags–please return these to your grocer.
 Most grocery stores have a bag return bin located in front of the store.

 You can make a difference.
 It's easy when you start simple.
-Begin by designating a paper bag for your recyclables in a corner of your kitchen or office.
+Begin by designating a paper bag for each type of recyclables in a corner of your kitchen or office.

 - Drop rinsed, recyclable items in the paper bag.